steventhanna/PicBac/README.md

 ```

 ### As a CRON Job
-**NOTE: I been unable to get custom CRON job's to operate correctly on my machine.
-Try below at your own risk.
-I am looking into `launchd`**

 Although my end user was on OSX, this can be adopted to other Unix canidates